wcarc-on/wcarc-site/meetings.md

 * Oct.
 18, 2021 – TBA
 * Nov.
 15, 2021 – TBA
 * Dec.
 20, 2021 – Annual General Meeting and Christmas Party

-\* Note: The February meeting will take place on the second Monday of the month to avoid the Family Day holiday.

 ## Meeting Location